Ryantheinventor/2DTiledMapGenerator/README.md

 - Minimum Tiles Per Map is the number of rooms generated before the ending tiles can be spawned.
 - Maximum Tiles per Map is the maximum number of tiles the map will generate.

-<a name="abcd"></a>*Current Mode also determines how door positions are handled, as long as this setting matches the equivelent on all your tiles then it should work fine.
+<a name="abcd"></a>*Current Mode also determines how door positions are handled, as long as this setting matches the equivalent on all your tiles then it should work fine.

 ### **Step 5:** Set room specific settings
 ![Image](/ExtraData/EditRoomsSS.png)
-- Weight determines the likley hood that a room will be chosen when spawning a room, the higher the weight the more often the room will spawn.
+- Weight determines the likelihood that a room will be chosen when spawning a room, the higher the weight the more often the room will spawn.
 - Required will force exactly the set number of that room to be spawned.
-If required is no set then the room can be used any number of times.
+If required is not set then the room can be used any number of times.
 ___

 <a name ="BasicSceneSetup"></a>